-The self-practice assignment is worth 10% of your final grade.
+The assignment is worth 10% of your final grade.
 The purpose of assignment is to help you review the knowledge learned in the class and practice your ability to solve the real estate related questions.
 The individual assignments and corresponding due dates will be posted on Avenue after each session.
-You should submit a hard copy AND an electronic version along with data files via Avenue.
-Please indicate the names and student ID numbers on the cover page of your assignment.
+All assignments are submitted online via Avenue.